bitcoin-abe/bitcoin-abe/README.md

 ------------

-Abe depends on Python Crypto modules (Debian package python-crypto) and a database such as PostgreSQL (see README-POSTGRES.txt) or SQLite (package python-pysqlite2).
+Abe depends on Python Crypto modules (Debian package python-crypto) and an SQL database.
+Abe runs on PostgreSQL, MySQL, Oracle, and SQLite.
 Other SQL databases may work with minor changes.
+See the comments in abe.conf about dbtype for configuration examples.

 You will need a copy of the block file (blk0001.dat in your Bitcoin directory).
-You may let Abe read the block file while Bitcoin runs.
+You may let Abe read the block file while Bitcoin runs, assuming Bitcoin only appends to the file (normally true).
+If you rebuild your block file, you must rebuild Abe's database or at least set datadir.blkfile_offset = 0 to force a rescan.
+Abe does not currently handle block file changes gracefully.

 License
 -------